webplatform/docs/tutorials/javascript_best_practices/index.md

 == Comment as much as needed but not more ==

 Comments are your messages to other developers (and yourself, if you come back to your code after several months working on something else).
-There’s been numerous battles raging over the years about whether to use comments at all, the main argument being that good code should explain itself.
+There have been numerous battles raging over the years about whether to use comments at all, the main argument being that good code should explain itself.

 What I see as a flaw in this argument is that explanations are a very subjective thing — you cannot expect every developer to understand what some code is doing from exactly the same explanation.

-Comments don’t hurt anybody if you do them right.
-We’ll come back to that in the last point of this article, but let’s say that if your comments end up in the code that end users see then something is not going right.
+Comments do not hurt anybody if you do them right.
+We will come back to that in the last point of this article, but let us say that if your comments end up in the code that end users see then something is not going right.

 Again the trick is moderation.
 Comment when there is an important thing to say, and if you do comment use the <code>/* */</code> notation.
 Single line comments using <code>//</code> can be problematic if people minify your code without stripping comments and in general are less versatile.